 - I need to complete a masters before a PhD.
-Students may apply to a PhD Program to go directly after completing their undergrad degree and earn their masters along the way. - I do not want to pay tuition for another 5-6 years for a PhD.
-Most CS PhD programs will offer fellowships, graduate research assistantships, graduate teaching assistantships, etc. that come with a stipend (low, but livable wages), health insurance, and tuition is typically fully covered. - I do not have a 4.0.
-You do not need a 4.0, however, strong academic performance (~3.50 or greater) in your undergraduate coursework will ensure students are able to pass all their graduate level classes and qualifying examinations.
+Students may apply directly to a PhD Program to go directly after completing their undergrad degree and earn their masters along the way. - I do not want to pay tuition for another 5-6 years for a PhD.
+Students do not have to, since most CS PhD programs will offer fellowships, graduate research assistantships, graduate teaching assistantships, etc. that come with a stipend (low, but livable wages), health insurance, and tuition is typically fully covered. - I do not have a 4.0.
+You do not need a 4.0, however, a strong academic performance (~3.50 or greater) in your undergraduate coursework will ensure students are able to pass all their graduate level classes and qualifying examinations.
 Substantial research experiences will support your case. - The only thing I can do after a PhD is become a professor.
 A number of industry jobs today are highly specialized.
 These types of positions value candidates with a PhD.